 Introduction 5

 Consultation 5

-Public Participation
+Public Participation 16

-Needs Assessment and Gaps Analysis
+Needs Assessment and Gaps Analysis 17

-HOME-ARP Activities
+HOME-ARP Activities 31

-HOME-ARP Production Housing Goals
+HOME-ARP Production Housing Goals 32

-Preferences
+Preferences 32

-HOME-ARP Refinancing Guidelines .
-Error!
-Bookmark not defined.
+Appendix A: Community Participation 33

 Introduction

 The Washington County Consortium, which includes the cities of Beaverton, Hillsboro, and Tigard will receive \$6,101,728 in Home Investment Partnerships - American Rescue Plan (HOME-ARP) funds from the U.S. Department of Housing and Urban Development (HUD).
 This allocation is part of the American Rescue Plan Act of 2021.
 The purpose of HOME-ARP funds is to provide homelessness assistance and supportive services through four eligible activities: